-The Google Chromebooks are a cost-effective device that allows student learning to be expanded inside and outside of the classroom.
-The devices are instant-on and requires little maintenance, lending itself to assist teachers with maximizing instructional time.
-The Google Chromebooks provide our students and teachers access to files and applications in school and at home and increased opportunities for collaboration using Google Apps for Education suite of tools.
-Our current Google Chromebook 1:1 initiative provides each student in Grades 3-10 a device to use to support teaching and learning (Grades 3-5 students have Google Chromebooks to use in-school and Grades 6-10 students have Google Chromebooks to use in-school and Grades 6-10 students have Google Chromebooks to use in-school and students are also provided the ability to connect via remote access to their Bethpage Windows desktop, which allows our users to access additional computing resources offered by Bethpage Schools, leveraging these non-Windows devices with low cost of ownership to access Windows applications and home drives and other shared drives.
+The ACER Chromebooks are a cost-effective device that allows student learning to be expanded inside and outside of the classroom.
+The devices are instant-on and requires little maintenance, lending itself to allow teachers with maximizing instructional time.
+The ACER Chromebooks provide our students and teachers access to files and applications in school and at home and increased opportunities for collaboration using G-Suite's (Google Apps for Education) tools.
+Our current Chromebooks to use in-school and Grades 6-11 students have Chromebooks to use in-school and out-of-school).
+We plan to expand this program to include Grade 12 in the 2017-18 school year.
+Staff and students are also provided the ability to connect via remote access to their Bethpage Windows desktop, which allows our users to access additional computing resources offered by Bethpage Schools, leveraging these non-Windows devices with low cost of ownership to access Windows applications and home drives and other shared drives.

 The technology acquisitions will benefit students with disabilities and English language learners (ELL's) as this type of technology is extremely helpful in the learning process for these students and other groups of at-risk students to reduce any of the learning gaps as identified by our district.
-Our proposed technology acquisitions will also contribute to our efforts to reduce other learning gaps that are identified by our district with the increased capacity to provide individualized and personalized instruction through our third-party software vendors and our abilities to provide improved and real world applications and materials, and increased access to information.
+Our proposed technology acquisitions will also contribute to our efforts to reduce other learning gaps that are identified by our district with the increased capacity to provide individualized and personalized instruction through our third-party software vendors and our ability to provide improved and real world applications and materials, and increased access to information.